Brian Cox (actor): Video games

 Cox has also been involved in the video game industry.
 He voice-acted the ruthless emperor Scolar Visari in Killzone (2004), and its two sequels, Killzone 2 (2009) and Killzone 3 (2011).
 He was also the voice of Lionel Starkweather, the main antagonist in Manhunt (2003), a video game for Microsoft Windows, PlayStation 2 and Xbox.
 In Electronic Arts' reboot of Syndicate (2012), Cox played Jack Denham, the "ruthless power behind the boardroom throne" of the malicious corporation EuroCorp.
 The game was released on PlayStation 3, PC and Xbox 360.
+He's been featured in promotional material for the game Tekken 8 in which he recounts major events of the franchise's story leading up to its latest release focusing on the father and son showdown between Kazuya Mishima and Jin Kazama.

-Television Advertisements
+Television advertisements

 He provided the voiceover for Virgin TV's cross-platform advertising campaign promoting its new streamlined service, Virgin TV Anywhere, in January 2017.
 Cox has also voiced TV ads for McDonald's since 2020.
 In April 2021, he provided voiceovers for TV ads for the launch of the online property portal Boomin.
+In 2025, Cox teamed up with drinks brand, Malibu, in a TV ad campaign pledging the importance of a work-life balance.